Out and about

 Charging time and charging infrastructure

 An electric car with a battery capacity of 80 kWh can be charged to 80% in about 30 minutes at a fast charging station.
 A full charge with direct current cam take up to 90 minutes, however, depending on the charging station.
 Switzerland has numerous fast charging stations, with more being added all the time.
 Charging at an AC charging station or with a wallbox at home with DC takes much longer.
-At home you can just let your car charge over night so it’s ready for the next day.
+If you have a home charging station for your EV, you can just charge your car overnight so it’s ready for the next day.

 Lifespan and recycling